In this exercise, we will implement a simple calculator.

 Use

-function in the main loop to do evaluation and printing on the other thread.
-Note that you’ll need amove ||
+std::thread::spawnfunction in the main loop to do evaluation and printing on the other thread.
+Note that you’ll need amove ||closure to move the string buffer into a separate thread. -

 Modify the code to also print the total sum of all the evaluated expressions.
 To do this, you’ll need a bit of state shared between all of the threads.
 You can share state between the threads using an

-to allow for concurrent modification:use std::sync::{Arc, Mutex}; let counter: Arc<Mutex<i64>> = Default::default(); { let mut counter_guard = counter.lock().unwrap(); *counter_guard += 1; }
+Arc.
+To modify the counter, you can wrap it into aMutexto allow for concurrent modification:use std::sync::{Arc, Mutex}; let counter: Arc<Mutex<i64>> = Default::default(); { let mut counter_guard = counter.lock().unwrap(); *counter_guard += 1; } -

 Replace the Mutex with lock-free

-use std::sync::{Arc, atomic::{AtomicI64, Ordering}}; let counter: Arc<AtomicI64> = Default::default(); counter.fetch_add(1, Ordering::SeqCst);
+std::sync::atomic::AtomicI64.
+To modify the counter, usefetch_adduse std::sync::{Arc, atomic::{AtomicI64, Ordering}}; let counter: Arc<AtomicI64> = Default::default(); counter.fetch_add(1, Ordering::SeqCst);

 Bonus Task